sy2002/QNICE-FPGA/doc/VGA_Features.md

 simultaneously.

 Each sprite can have one of two resolutions:
-* 32x48 high-resolution with 4-bit color index.
+* 32x32 high-resolution with 4-bit color index.
 This 4-bit value serves as an
   index into a 16-color palette, individual for each sprite.
-Color index 0 is hard-wired to be a transparent color.
-* 16x24 low-resolution with 16-bit color depth.
+* 16x16 low-resolution with 16-bit color depth.
 This 16-bit value provides
-  a direct 15-bit color output, as well as a bit indicating transparency.
+  a direct 15-bit color output.

 ### Display priority
 Lower numbered sprites appear in front of higher numbered sprites.